©1978

 evolution of the single cell to joyful selflessness.
 Let us thank God

-for it.
 Every person is sentenced to a

 life term in the cell of self, and when maturity unveils this, it